Home » Lunch & Supper » All the Vegan Lunch and Supper Recipes » How to Make Spicy Vegan Cauliflower Buffalo Wings

 • Meanwhile, mix the glaze ingredients together in a large bowl.

-• Remove the Buffalo Wings from the oven and coat throughly in the glaze.
+• Remove the Buffalo wings from the oven and coat thoroughly in the glaze.

 • Return to oven for 10 more minutes.